drasill/i3-cycle-workspaces/README.md

 Options
 -------

-*It's recommanded you manually launch the script with some options before adding it to your i3 config.*
+*It's recommended you manually launch the script with some options before adding it to your i3 config.*

 Use the `--ws` option to specify a workspace *regex*.